-Dark Side Ops: Custom Penetration Testing is ideal for offensive security enthusiasts ready to take their skills beyond tool, script, or fill-in-the-blank penetration testing framework dependence.
+Dark Side Ops: Custom Penetration Testing is ideal for offensive security enthusiasts with an interest in development, who are ready to take their skills beyond tool, script, or fill-in-the-blank penetration testing framework dependence.
 L33t programming skills are not necessary to enjoy this course.
 If you're interested in being able to build or modify custom offensive tools to bypass the latest offensive countermeasures, this course is for you.
 This course is equal parts attack/exploit, malware coding/programming, and hands-on lab environment.
 Participants will not leave this course disappointed.

 Students should have at least:

-- an intermediate level of systems administration experience using Windows or Linux.
+- a intermediate level of systems administration experience using Windows or Linux.